-Energy Conservation & Climate Change Mitigation: Our energy conservation programmes have benefitted 70,000 people and reduced 13,000 tons of CO2 through promotion of biogas plants.
-10,000 families were provided solar home lighting products.
+Energy Conservation & Climate Change Mitigation: Our energy conservation programmes have benefitted 70,000 people and reduced 13,000 tons of CO2 through the promotion of biogas plants.
+10,000 families were provided with solar home lighting products.
 This is in addition to three micro solar grids.
-We converted more than 3000 kitchens to fuel efficient stoves.
+We converted more than 3000 kitchens to fuel-efficient stoves.
 This has a direct impact on air pollution and health.
 We have also been successful in sustainable cotton cultivation in Tamil Nadu with 1200 farmers across 784 hectares of land.

 More than 12000 members in 1100 Self Help Groups have been fostered by us.
 More than 2300 farmers availed our milch cattle loans.
 We have also promoted nine Farmer Producer Organisations, with 2400 farmers as members.
 More than 65 cattle treatment camps were held.

 Medical and Health Camps: We have conducted 200 maternal and child health camps.
 Our 600 medical camps benefit more than 70,000 people annually.

 Social Development: In the area of sanitation and hygiene, we have promoted 95 school sanitation blocks, touching almost 8000 students.
 School up-gradation and infrastructure development work has been undertaken in 25 schools.
 We touch more than 150,000 beneficiaries through our social development programmes.

 Our focus areas of soil, water, energy and livelihood adds up to a holistic approach towards ‘Better Health Tomorrow’.